McKinnon Secondary College: Enhancement programme

 The college offers an enhanced maths and science programme for selected students called ELMS.
 Students can enrol in Maths ELMS in Year 7, and can enrol in Science ELMS from Year 8.
 The programme runs until year 9, then after all Maths ELMS students are enrolled into Year 11 Mathematical Methods.
 In Year 10, students can apply to be enrolled in Unit 1/2 VCE subjects, and subsequently, these students will continue to Unit 3/4 subjects in Year 11.

 Sports carnivals

 McKinnon Secondary holds sports carnivals throughout the year where students compete for their houses; Chisholm, Monash, Gilmore and Flynn (blue, green, red and yellow, respectively).
 The three annual carnivals are swimming, athletics and cross-country.
-The best students in these competitions go on to represent McKinnon at inter-school sporting events.
+The highest-ranking students in these competitions go on to represent McKinnon at inter-school sporting events.